top of page

 Evaluating your bank

-Banking on Chaos - This is an invaluable resource for researching banks that operate credit card services to determine if they are major fossil financiers.
-It lists the top 60 fossil fuel financiers in the world and updates the findings annually.
+Banking on Climate Chaos - This is an invaluable resource for researching banks to determine if they are major fossil financiers.
+It lists the top 60 banks globally (by asset S&P Global) and ranks them by their fossil fuel lending and updates the findings annually.
 It is produced by a collaboration of Rainforest Action Network (RAN), BankTrack, Indigenous Environmental Network (IEN), Oil Change International, Reclaim Finance, Sierra Club and Urgewald.
+Climate Chaos report, however, because it focuses on the top 60 banks globally by asset (see S&P Global for ranking

-References to it in this document are from the March 2022 release.
-If you are looking at this more than a year later, check the Banking on Chaos website to see if a more recent version is available yet.
+References to it in this document are from the May 2025 release.
+If you are looking at this website more than a year after the report we reference, check the Banking on Climate Chaos website to see if a more recent version is available yet.

 Bank Green - Provides a quick look up for any bank to see what these researchers know about the bank’s climate funding.
 It is powered by a small but mighty group of volunteers working to give you tools to change the banking industry through moving your dollars.